U.S. Republicans unveil coronavirus plan, slash emergency unemployment benefit | Health

 It also includes $190 billion for loans to help small businesses, and $100 billion for loans to businesses that operate seasonally or in low-income areas.
 Republicans want to reduce the expanded unemployment benefit from the current $600 per week, which is in addition to state unemployment payments and expires on Friday, to $200 in addition to state unemployment.

-After two months, states would pay unemployed people a total of 70% of their previous wages, but only to a maximum of $500 per week, less than half of what many workers have been getting.
+After two months, states would implement a new formula that replaces about 70% of lost wages.
 The supplemental unemployment has been a financial lifeline for laid-off workers and a key support for consumer spending.
 The extra funds - exceeding the former wages of some workers - have been a sticking point for many Republicans, who say they encourage Americans to stay home rather than go back to work.

 ALSO READ